devamshah309/Interactive-Quiz-App/README.md

 # Interactive-Quiz-App
-This code creates a simple interactive quiz app with three multiple-choice questions.
-It loads questions, tracks the user's score, and displays the final score at the end of the quiz.
-You can expand and customize the quiz by adding more questions to the quizData array.
+An interactive quiz app is a dynamic web application created using HTML, CSS, and JavaScript.
+This project allows users to engage in a fun and educational quiz experience.
+The HTML component is responsible for structuring the content and presenting questions and answer options to the user.
+CSS is used to style the app, making it visually appealing and user-friendly, with attractive layouts and responsive design.
+JavaScript is the engine that powers the interactivity, handling user input, scoring, and dynamically updating the interface as users progress through the quiz.
+Users can select answers, receive real-time feedback, and see their scores at the end of the quiz, making this project an engaging and interactive learning tool.